abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Composition

-The most important requirement for a structure to be called a category is that _two morphisms can make a third_, or in other words, that morphisms are _composable_.
+The most important requirement for a structure to be called a category is that _two morphisms can make a third_, i.e. that morphisms are _composable_.

 Given three objects and two successive arrows with between them, we can make a third arrow (in set theory, it is equivalent to the consecutive application of the first two).